 In 2013, the Clubs came together to plan the first ever “Cleveland Ledge Race,” Cleveland Ledge Light being a handy “mid-point” in Buzzards Bay, at which the fleets could meet to compete.
 Unfortunately, the race was cancelled at the last moment, due to heavy weather, in both 2013 and 2014.

 Looking ahead, the fleets hope to schedule a race date for 2019, the alternate year to the Buzzards Bay Herreshoff Cup — with fingers crossed that Buzzards Bay will bless them with some “just right” conditions!

 The Christmas Cove Improvement Association (CCIA) fleet is made up of Christmas Cove 21s (CC21), a 21’ one-design which is raced each Saturday from late June through August.
 The Cove is also home port for a large fleet of H12s!
 Every summer CCIA hosts a two-day regatta, which includes the CC21s, an Open Class, the Hereshoff 12 ½s, and the Bulleyes.
 The H12s have their own course, which is set around the mouth of Christmas Cove, and may take you into the Damariscotta river, or thru the scenic “thread of life.”

 After the first day of racing on Saturday, CCIA hosts a celebratory Pig Roast, which is great fun.
 Moorings and housing are available for visiting racers.
 The CCIA runs a fun program with a relaxed atmosphere, and they welcome more H12s to come and join them!

-This year, the regatta is scheduled for July 22-23, 2017, and you can find more details about it as they become available, on their Facebook page: https://www.facebook.com/cciaregatta/
+The next regatta will be held in June of 2018, and you can find more details about it as they become available, on their Facebook page: https://www.facebook.com/cciaregatta/

 Vineyard Herreshoff Cup